qlamu/celex/README.md

-# Excelixir
+# Celex

-Excelixir is a pure Elixir library for creating Excel XLSX files without any external dependencies.
+Celex is a pure Elixir library for creating Excel XLSX files without any external dependencies.
 It supports multiple worksheets, cell styling, and formulas while maintaining a simple, flexible API.

 ## Features